floweredscarf/su25/policies/index.md

 ## Grading

 Your course grade is computed using a point system with a total of 300 points.

-### Practical Lab Assignments

-There are currently a total of 21 graded lab exercises (subject to change), each worth 2 points.
-Thus, while the total point value for labs is 42 points, lab grades are capped at 40 points.
-This means that **you can miss up to 1 lab without penalty** if you get a full score on every other lab.
-It also means that you can get full credit for labs in this class if you do not get a full score on every lab assignment.
-In other words, getting more than 40 points on lab is equivalent to getting 40 points for your lab score.

-### Theoretical Lab Attendance

-You will need to attend 5 of the 7 theoretical labs in order to receive full attendance credit.
-Each attendance is worth 3 points, capped at 15 points.

-## Grades

-Your letter grade will be determined by the total points out of a possible 300.
 In other words, there is _no curving in this course_, other than the clobbering policy above.
 Your grade will depend on how well you do relative to the bins, and not on how well everyone else does.
-Though we do not usually do this, we reserve the right to lower the the grading bins for 61B if grades are too low.
+Though we do not usually do this, we reserve the right to lower the the grading bins for 61BL if grades are too low.
 We will not raise the bins.

 | Category                      | Percentage  | Points   |
 | ----------------------------- | ----------- | -------- |